sovrynn/ecdo/1-EVIDENCE/civilization-remnants/important-structures/nabta-playa/README.md

 ## Summer Solstice

-When the axial tilt of 23.5 degrees is rotated directly towards the sun (summer solstice), this location at 22.51 N goes to 1.01 S in the orbital plane.
+When the axial tilt of 23.5 degrees is rotated directly towards the sun, it is summer solstice.
+My script calculates this to be about 64.4 degrees sunrise.

+In S2, 47.8 degrees.

 ## Citations